908 Devices (NASDAQ:MASS) Updates FY 2021 Earnings Guidance

 908 Devices (NASDAQ:MASS) updated its FY 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $38 million-$40 million, compared to the consensus revenue estimate of $39.34 million.

-Several brokerages have recently issued reports on MASS.
-Zacks Investment Research cut 908 Devices from a hold rating to a sell rating in a report on Tuesday, May 18th.
-SVB Leerink decreased their price objective on 908 Devices from $70.00 to $65.00 and set an outperform rating for the company in a report on Thursday.
-One analyst has rated the stock with a sell rating and four have assigned a buy rating to the company’s stock.
-908 Devices has a consensus rating of Buy and an average target price of $68.00.
+A number of brokerages have recently weighed in on MASS.
+Zacks Investment Research cut shares of 908 Devices from a hold rating to a sell rating in a research report on Tuesday, May 18th.
+SVB Leerink reduced their price target on shares of 908 Devices from $70.00 to $65.00 and set an outperform rating on the stock in a research report on Friday, May 14th.
+One research analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+The stock presently has an average rating of Buy and a consensus target price of $68.00.

 908 Devices Company Profile